|Medical Services||Locations||Patient/Visitor Info||Programs & Support||Points of Pride|

 Detection and Diagnosis

 Mammography plays a central role in the early detection of breast cancer.
 Digital mammography is available at all Hospital Radiology locations, providing the latest in high-tech imaging to detect breast cancer at its earliest stages - even before women experience symptoms.
-It is recommended that women receive a mammogram each year beginning at age 40.

 Screening Mammograms include two x-rays of each breast and are reviewed by a Penn Radiologist.
 If there is area of concern or a lump is detected by a patient or their practitioner, a diagnostic mammogram is used to provide further detail.
 More x-rays are taken from magnified viewpoints and from various angles to provide as much information as possible for the radiologist to make an accurate diagnosis.

 Free Breast Cancer Screenings are offered by the Hospital in collaboration with Linda Creed Breast Cancer Foundation according to their rules and regulations.

 The Chester County Hospital Outpatient Radiology Service has been designated a Breast Imaging Center of Excellence by the American College of Radiology (ACR).
 The Chester County Hospital is the first in Chester County to receive this designation.

 If you discover a lump, you can request an Accelerated Diagnostic Breast Evaluation within 24 hours of receiving a written prescription from your primary care physician or gynecologist.
 The prescription is necessary for an urgent diagnostic mammogram.

 Whether a routine mammogram shows an area of concern or a lump is detected by you or your practitioner, one of our Breast Care Coordinators is available to guide you step-by-step through each subsequent phase of diagnostic testing, mammogram or ultrasound.
 They are available to help answer your questions, facilitate appointments and studies and provide support and education to both our patients and their loved ones.